houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

     c.
 We can easily write a decompression function that returns `11111111110000000000` given `1(10)0(10)`.

-Our characterisation applies to all kinds of strings - without restriction.
+Notice that our characterisation applies to all kinds of strings - without restriction.
 This is crucial because it means that we can not only compress arbitrary strings but also compress programs themselves, and even compress strings into programs.
 Moreover, we have not imposed any limit on string length, allowing us to compress strings of arbitrary and unbounded length.
 For instance, consider the sequence of digits of π up to _n_ digits.
 As _n_ tends to infinity, the corresponding string grows arbitrarily long.
-Yet, this infinite family of strings can be compressed into a finite [program](https://en.wikipedia.org/wiki/Chudnovsky_algorithm "program") that returns π up to _n_ digits.
+Yet, this infinite set of strings can be compressed into a finite [program](https://en.wikipedia.org/wiki/Chudnovsky_algorithm "program") that returns π up to _n_ digits.
 In effect, we have compressed an unbounded sequence of strings into a single finite and bounded program.

 #### Perfect